Prâslea the Brave and the Golden Apples: Iran

-German scholar Ulrich Marzolph, in his catalogue of Persian folktales, identified a similar narrative in the Iranian tale corpus, which he titled Erlebnisse in der Unterwelt ("Adventure in the Underworld").
+German scholar Ulrich Marzolph, in his catalogue of Persian folktales, identified a similar narrative in the Iranian tale corpus: type 301, Erlebnisse in der Unterwelt ("Adventure in the Underworld").
 According to his index, the type registers 6 Persian variants, five of which begin with the episode of the apple (or flower) thief; then segues into the hero's descent to the underworld to release three princesses, his journey to an even deeper underworld to face a dragon blocking the waters of a kingdom, and his ride back to the surface on the Simorġ's back.
 However, in a later study, professor Mehri Bagheri stated that this narrative is "well-known" in Iran and neighbouring countries, with more than 20 versions collected in the former.
 In these tales, the hero's name is Malik Mohammad, and the story is alternatively known as "The Tale of Prince Mohammad", "The Tale of the Apple Orchard", "The Apple Tree and the Dev", or "Prince Djamshid's Tale".